Mother (Japanese TV series)

-Mother is a Japanese television drama that aired on Nippon Television between April 14 and June 23, 2010, starring Yasuko Matsuyuki.
+Mother is a Japanese television drama starring Yasuko Matsuyuki which aired on Nippon Television from April 14 to June 23, 2010.

 Plot

 Nao Suzuhara is a temporary elementary school teacher.
-When she realizes that one of her students is receiving abuse from her mother, Nao's maternal instincts kick in, and she impulsively decides to bring the girl into her own care.
+When she realizes that one of her students is being physically abused by her mother, Nao's maternal instincts kick in, and she impulsively decides to bring the girl into her own care.
 Serving as a substitute mother, Nao takes the child on a trip from Muroran to Tokyo, and the two experience various events together along the way.